Be a Champion for Mental Health in the Towing Industry with the Buddy Up Program

 - A Culture of Open Conversation: We are actively breaking the stigma.
 Our team is encouraged to talk about stress, anxiety, and the challenges of the job without fear of judgment.
 It’s okay to not be okay.

-- Leadership That Listens: Our managers and supervisors are trained to recognize the signs of mental fatigue and to approach conversations with empathy and support.
+- Leadership That Listens: Our managers and supervisors are trained to spot signs of mental fatigue.
+They start conversations with empathy and support.

-- Access to Professional Resources: We provide and promote confidential access to mental health resources and professional support, such as an Employee Assistance Program (EAP), because sometimes you need to talk to an expert.
+- Access to Professional Resources: We offer confidential access to mental health resources and professional support.
+This includes an Employee Assistance Program (EAP), because sometimes you need expert help.

-- Peer Support Networks: We are fostering a culture where team members can lean on each other, recognizing that shared understanding is a powerful form of support.
+- Peer Support Networks: We are building a culture where team members can lean on each other.
+We know shared understanding is a strong form of support.

 How You Can Be a Champion, Too